mvolkmann/blog/src/smalltalk/30-development-environment.md

 <img alt="Cuis Installed Packages" style="width: 100%"
   src="/blog/assets/cuis-installed-packages.png?v={{pkg.version}}">

+To see a description of a package, select the package and see the text in the pane above the bottom one that contains the "delete" and "update" buttons.
+The description text can be modified and should be entered for packages you create.

-To browse everything that is defined in a package, select the package and click the "Browse" button.
+To browse everything that is defined in a package, select the package and click the "browse" button.
-This opens a System Browser that is focused on the selected package.
+This opens a System Browser that only shows classes that are defined and/or modified by the selected package.
+This includes classes defined in other packages in which the selected package adds methods.

 To create a new package:

 - Click the "new" button in the center strip of buttons.
 - Enter a package name.
 For example, "Volkmann".
 - Select the newly created package.
-- Enter a comment describing the package.
+- Enter a description of the package in the pane just above the last one that contains the "delete" and "update" buttons.
 - Click the "Save" button.
 - You will be prompted for the file path and name where the package will be saved.